utsav0/daily-dev-tips/src/pages/posts/eleventy-two-column-post-layout.md

 }
 ```

-We start by defining the imageUrl with the full dir.
+We start by defining the imageUrl with the entire dir.
 Then we get the extension for this file.

 In the next step, we check if the file has an extension of `.JPG`, `.JPEG`, `.PNG`.